 Sedona is a naturally special place that people want to visit.
 We don’t blame them!
 We love Sedona, too.
-But where there’s people, there’s opportunity for industry to exploit the landscape.
-Land that belongs to every American is vulnerable to privatization and removal from public domain and management.
+But where there are people, there’s an opportunity for industry to exploit the landscape.
+Land that belongs to every American is vulnerable to privatization and removal from the public domain and management.
 Keep Sedona Beautiful advocates to prevent any such transfer of public land.

 The Earth can’t speak for herself.
 We must speak for her.
 Cherish your public land and advocate for its protection.

 These regions of Northern Arizona are natural wonderlands.
 Lying on the southern face of the Colorado Plateau, these national forests represent some of the most unique ecosystems in the western United States.